albertovillalobos/socialapp/README.md

 # socialapp

-Small social app for learning react native
+###Small social app for learning react native
+- Authenticate to server via Api
+- Attach token to requests
+- use crud Api